How do I view Modules as an observer?

 Depending on the module item type, requirements include up to five options:

-- Mark as done: You must mark the module item as done before you can progress to the next item.
+- Mark as done: The student must mark the module item as done before you can progress to the next item.

-- Contribute: You must post a reply to the discussion topic or contribute content to a page.
+- Contribute: The student must post a reply to the discussion topic or contribute content to a page.

-- Submit: You must submit the assignment, graded discussion, or quiz.
+- Submit: The student must submit the assignment, graded discussion, or quiz.

-- Score at least X: You must submit the assignment with a minimum of the shown score.
+- Score at least X: The student must submit the assignment with a minimum of the shown score.

 View Individual Module Item